Lighthouses of the United States: Indiana

 and Google has a satellite

 view.
-This lighthouse has an unusual tapered-conical design, seen well
+Built by the Indiana Steel Company, this lighthouse has an unusual tapered-conical design seen well

 boat.
 Site and tower closed.
 Owner/site manager: U.S. Steel Corporation (Gary